tabdelaal/CyTOF-Linear-Classifier/README.md

 **Experiments code description**

-In the following six folders, AML, BMMC, PANORAMA, MultiCenter, HMIS-1 and HMIS-2, we provide the scripts to reproduce the results shown in the publication, including the LDA classifier performance and comparisons with ACDC and DeepCyTOF.
+In the following six folders, AML, BMMC, PANORAMA, MultiCenter, HMIS-1 and HMIS-2, we provide Matlab scripts to reproduce the results shown in the publication, including the LDA classifier performance and comparisons with ACDC and DeepCyTOF.
 Also, we provide a simple documentation in pdf format.

 The DeepCyTOF_on_HMIS folder contains python scripts needed to apply DeepCyTOF on our HMIS-1 and HMIS-2 datasets.